vuejs/docs/src/guide/quick-start.md

 - Install [Node.js](https://nodejs.org/) version 16.0 or higher
   :::

 In this section we will introduce how to scaffold a Vue [Single Page Application](/guide/extras/ways-of-using-vue.html#single-page-application-spa) on your local machine.
-The created project will be using a build setup based on [Vite](https://vitejs.dev), and allow us to use Vue [Single-File Components](/guide/scaling-up/sfc) (SFCs).
+The created project will be using a build setup based on [Vite](https://vitejs.dev) and allow us to use Vue [Single-File Components](/guide/scaling-up/sfc) (SFCs).

 Make sure you have an up-to-date version of [Node.js](https://nodejs.org/) installed, then run the following command in your command line (without the `>` sign):

 <div class="language-sh"><pre><code><span class="line"><span style="color:var(--vt-c-green);">&gt;</span> <span style="color:#A6ACCD;">npm init vue@latest</span></span></code></pre></div>

 This command will install and execute [create-vue](https://github.com/vuejs/create-vue), the official Vue project scaffolding tool.
-You will be presented with prompts for a number of optional features such as TypeScript and testing support:
+You will be presented with prompts for several optional features such as TypeScript and testing support:

 <div class="language-sh"><pre><code><span style="color:var(--vt-c-green);">✔</span> <span style="color:#A6ACCD;">Project name: <span style="color:#888;">… <span style="color:#89DDFF;">&lt;</span><span style="color:#888;">your-project-name</span><span style="color:#89DDFF;">&gt;</span></span></span>
 <span style="color:var(--vt-c-green);">✔</span> <span style="color:#A6ACCD;">Add TypeScript? <span style="color:#888;">… <span style="color:#89DDFF;text-decoration:underline">No</span> / Yes</span></span>